6–10 hours per PRD. Fix that.

 Auto-Export PRDs to Linear and Jira: A Setup Guide

 How to connect Scriptonia to Linear and Jira, configure the export mapping, and send a complete PRD as structured tickets in one click.
-The setup takes 5 minutes; the workflow saves 20–30 minutes per PRD.
+The setup takes 5 minutes; the workflow saves 20 to 30 minutes per PRD.

 Exporting a PRD to Linear or Jira with Scriptonia takes one click after a 5-minute setup.
 Each user story becomes a ticket; acceptance criteria become a description checklist; the PRD is linked as a reference.
-This eliminates 20–30 minutes of copy-paste work per PRD and ensures acceptance criteria reach engineering exactly as written — not paraphrased in a ticket summary.
+This eliminates 20 to 30 minutes of copy-paste work per PRD and ensures acceptance criteria reach engineering exactly as written, not paraphrased in a ticket summary.

 What gets exported and what doesn't